Ilovepancake/Stumble/README.md

 # Stumble
-Contains my Micro-learning and Web-Discovery app.
+Contains Stumble, a Micro-learning and Web-Discovery app.

 ## What it's about
 Stumble is a mobile micro learning and web page discovery app built for learning purposes and discovering new and helpful websites.